-Represents the grant value of the PSUs when granted.
-The grant value of a PSU award (1) assumes vesting at 100% of Target.
-The grant value is the fair value on of the PSU award for the fiscal year under North West's PSU plan multiplied by the number of Shares granted.
+- (1) Additional information on base salary is provided in ELEMENTS OF 2021 EXECUTIVE COMPENSATION - ANNUAL BASE SALARY on page 58 of this Circular. - (2) Represents the grant value of the PSUs when granted.
+The grant value of a PSU award assumes vesting at 100% of Target.
+The grant value is the fair value of the PSU award for the fiscal year under North West's PSU plan multiplied by the number of Shares granted.
 The fair market value at the grant date was calculated by using the volume weighted average closing market price for the five days prior to February 1 of the grant year.
-The total PSUs granted in 2017, 2018 and 2019 to each NEO are summarized below.
-The PSUs granted in 2017 vested on January 31, 2020 and were paid out in April 2020.
-In 2019, Mr. Kennedy received special grant of 60,000 PSUs with a grant date value of \$1,768,200 pursuant to the terms of his employment contract.
+The total PSUs granted in 2019, 2020 and 2021 to each NEO are summarized below.
+The PSUs granted in 2019 vested on January 31, 2022. - In 2019, Mr. Kennedy received special grant of 60,000 PSUs with a grant date value of \$1,768,200 pursuant to the terms of his employment contract.
 This special grant includes 30,000 time-based PSUs (the "Special RSUs") of which one-third vests on each of July 1, 2020, July 1, 2021 and July 1, 2022 (each an "Earned Date").
 The special grant also includes 30,000 performance-based PSUs (the "Special PSUs") of which one-third vests on the same dates as the time-based PSUs subject to meeting certain performance targets established by the Board of Directors.
-See "EMPLOYMENT AGREEMENTS/OFFERS OF EMPLOYMENT" on page 85 of this Circular for details.
+See "EMPLOYMENT AGREEMENTS/OFFERS OF EMPLOYMENT" on page 86 of this Circular for details.